2025 Pennsylvania Supreme Court election: Mailer controversy

-The Commonwealth Leaders Fund, a Yass-affiliated PAC, was criticized by the advocacy group Fair Districts PA after releasing a mailer claiming that the “liberal Supreme Court gerrymandered our congressional districts to help Democrats win”.
-The mailer also featured an outdated image of 2 congressional districts from a map that was drawn up by the Republican-controlled state legislature in 2011 and later overturned for partisan gerrymandering that disproportionately benefitted the Republican Party.
+The Commonwealth Leaders Fund, a Yass-affiliated PAC, was criticized by the advocacy group Fair Districts PA after they sent out mailers claiming that the "liberal Supreme Court gerrymandered our congressional districts to help Democrats win."
+The mailers also featured an outdated image of two congressional districts from a map that was drawn up by the Republican-controlled state legislature in 2011 and later overturned for partisan gerrymandering that disproportionately benefitted the Republican Party.

-After the mailer controversy was publicized, Pennsylvania Democratic Party chair Eugene DePasquale issued a statement condemning “MAGA billionaires” for funnelling money into the election.
-In late September, the Pennsylvania Working Families Party organized a protest outside Susquehanna International Group, a financial trading company founded by Jeff Yass, criticizing his involvement in the campaign and urging passers-by to "Vote ‘Yes’, not Yass".
+After the mailer controversy was publicized, Pennsylvania Democratic Party chair Eugene DePasquale issued a statement condemning "MAGA billionaires" for funneling money into the election.
+In late September, 2025, the Pennsylvania Working Families Party organized a protest outside Susquehanna International Group, a financial trading company founded by Jeff Yass, criticizing his involvement in the campaign and urging passers-by to "Vote 'Yes', not Yass".

 The League of Women Voters of Pennsylvania declined to endorse for or against retention, though they criticized the leading 'No' campaign PACs for misleading voters by including inaccurate information on their campaign mailers.
-In 2017, the group argued in a lawsuit that Republican-gerrymandered maps violate the state constitution’s guarantee of free and fair elections.
+In 2017, the group argued in a lawsuit that Republican-gerrymandered maps violate the state constitution's guarantee of free and fair elections.
 The state Supreme Court, which included the 3 justices up for retention, ruled in favor of the claim.

 Election logistics

+The voter registration deadline was set for October 20, 2025, two weeks before the election.
+With limited exceptions, ballots had to be received by 8pm on election day to be counted.
+Pennsylvania permits the use of mail-in ballots, including no-excuse postal votes, allowing any registered voter to request a mail-in ballot.
+However, state law prohibits pre-processing of received mail-in ballots, meaning election officials had to wait until election day to begin ballot curing.

 Republican activists and politicians urged voters to cast mail-in ballots before election day, despite Donald Trump's repeated support for a ban on mail-in voting.
-The Pennsylvania Republican Party encouraged voters to request an absentee ballot, posting on X (formerly Twitter) that "if there is even a 1% chance that you might miss the 2025 Election, sign up for a mail-in ballot today!
+The Pennsylvania Republican Party encouraged voters to request an absentee ballot, posting on Twitter that "if there is even a 1% chance that you might miss the 2025 Election, sign up for a mail-in ballot today!
 It's quick and easy!"

-Increased Republican support for mail-in ballots was also seen in the New Jersey gubernatorial election, with Republican candidate Jack Ciattarelli boasting that "more Republicans [have] return[ed] vote-by-mail ballots than ever before."
-Similarly, the California Republican Party urged the use mail-in ballots to vote against Proposition 50, a ballot measure that would redraw the state's congressional districts.
+Increased Republican support for mail-in voting was also seen in the New Jersey gubernatorial election, where unsuccessful Republican candidate Jack Ciattarelli boasted that "more Republicans [have] return[ed] vote-by-mail ballots than ever before."
+Similarly, the California Republican Party urged the use of mail-in ballots to vote against Proposition 50, a ballot measure that permitted redrawing the state's congressional districts.

+Despite all three justices originally running as Democrats, retention elections are considered nonpartisan, meaning that ballots do not feature a candidate's party affiliation.
+Votebeat spoke to a voter who expressed frustration over this, saying that they weren’t immediately sure if the justices were Republicans or Democrats.
+Chris Borick, a professor of political science at Muhlenberg College, told Votebeat that the removal of partisan designation on a retention ballot can confuse voters.